miguelgrinberg/Flask-Moment/README.md

 Auto-Refresh
 ------------

-All the display functions take an optional `refresh` argument that when set to a value larger than zero will re-render timestamps every <value> seconds.
+All the display functions take an optional `refresh` argument that when set to `True` will re-render the timestamp every 60 seconds.
+You can set the interval using `refresh_rate=<seconds>`.
 This can be useful for relative time formats such as the one returned by the `fromNow()` or `fromTime()` functions, or for showing a live clock.
 By default refreshing is disabled.

 Live timestamp
 ------------